xFrednet/3D-Packman/a03_3d-maze/.docs/ecs.md

 A system could be executed for multiple entities at once.
 The movement of one entity doesn't effect the movement of a different entity (if the collision detection was calculated beforehand).
 The `MovementSystem` could therefore execute on all entities at once

 ### Multi threading on different components
 Systems are usually focussed on just a small selection on components.
 This would in theory enable us to operate on different components of the same entity with different systems.
-This possibility is also one of the main aspects to thing of when designing components.
+This possibility is also one of the main aspects to think about when designing components.
 We use a fictional example where we split up the `Transformation` class into the `Rotation` and `Position` with corresponding systems to modify them.

 ```
    +--- [ MotionSystem ] ---+